If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Dyson V11 Better Than V10?

-From our research, the Dyson V11 is better overall.
-While it’s not as cheap or lightweight, it’s more versatile and powerful.
-It works great for all floor types, it has a fancy LCD screen, and it is suitable for homes with allergies.
+My research found that the Dyson V11 is the superior machine.
+While it is not as cheap or lightweight, it is more versatile and powerful (185 Air Watts vs 150 Air Watts).
+It works great for all floor types, has a useful LCD screen, and offers slightly better battery management.

 Does Dyson V11 Scratch Hardwood Floors?